-Kung Pao Chicken is one of my absolute favorite dishes whenever I eat Chinese food, even at the cheapy-Chinese steam table places.
+Kung Pao pheasant is one of my absolute favorite dishes whenever I want to make Chinese food.
 I think it’s the combination of texture and flavor: Hot, fried chiles, silky chicken, crunchy peanuts.
 What’s not to love?

 I did a little research and learned that, along time ago, this dish was often made with wild Chinese pheasants — the bird is originally from China, not North America — so that gave me a good reason to learn this recipe.